sbnewman7/sbnewman7/README.md

 ### Hi there 👋

 <!--
-**sbnewman7/sbnewman7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is my ✨ _special_ ✨ repository `README.md` that tells all of GitHub about ME.

-Here are some ideas to get you started:
+YIKES!!!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on relearning everything I ever knew about coding, plus some.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to do version control using GitHub.
+Woo hoo!
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking forward to collaborating on programs that will change the world!
+Or at least earn an income.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with, um, sooo many questions!
+Like are our VS files inside the local git repository, or vice versa, or are both similarly named within the same directory?
+And are git files encoded or encrypted in any way, such as in a database, or can we just access them like any other file?
+(I suppose not, since I am editing this file...
+But I feel like they *should* be!)
+Our tutorial has been excellent so far, but there's a lot of gaps in this section!!! >:-(
-- 💬 Ask me about ...
+- 💬 Ask me about where to get a good iced chai latte with homemade boba in Crested Butte.
+Extra spicy!
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I wish I had an extra spicy iced latte right now. :)
 -->